 Megan graduated from CSU in 2001 with a Bachelor’s Degree in Human Development and Family Studies emphasis in Health Sciences.
 Then she completed her Master’s Degree in Occupational Therapy in May of 2008.
 Megan currently works part-time at Children's Hospital Colorado in Denver on inpatient pediatric rehabilitation and also has her own company where she works part-time in pediatric home care.
 She juggles work with being a wife and a mom to her 2-year-old girl.
 Megan fills any free time with being outdoors, traveling, and spending time with friends and family.

 Caitlyn graduated in 2013 with a Bachelor's in Human Development and Family Studies with minors in Gerontology and Business Administration.
-During her time at CSU, she held many leadership positions in the CAHS Dean's Leadership Council, Zeta Tau Alpha Sorority, Order of Omega Honor Fraternity, and served as a senator for ASCSU.
-She also volunteered with CSUnity, Fall Clean Up, Race for the Cure, and spent time with older adults and individuals with special needs.
-She is currently the Admissions Director for Lemay Avenue Health and Rehab, a Skilled Nursing Facility within Columbine Health Systems, where she gets to fulfill her passion every day of helping others.
-In her spare time, she loves doing anything outdoors- whether it's hiking, running, snowshoeing, kayaking, or just sitting outside on the patio.
-In addition, she loves to travel and learn about different cultures and traditions.
-She has been to nine countries so far and has many more on her bucket list.
-She is honored to join the Emerging Leaders Council and help make a positive impact on CSU, alumni and students, and the community.
+During her time at CSU, she held many leadership positions in the CHHS Dean's Leadership Council, Zeta Tau Alpha Sorority, Order of Omega Honor Fraternity, and served as a senator for ASCSU.
+Upon graduation, she served as the Admissions Director for Columbine Health Systems for five years.
+Caitlyn rejoined the College of Health and Human Sciences as the Development Operations Coordinator in December 2017.
+She also serves as the head of the Games Organizing Committee for the Special Olympics of Northern Colorado.
+She is honored to be a part the Emerging Leaders Council and make a positive impact on CSU, alumni and students, and the community.

 Jessica graduated from CSU Cum Laude with a Bachelor's Degree in Family and Consumer Science with a concentration in education.
 While at CSU, Jessica was heavily involved on campus and served in several leadership roles: President of the College of Health and Human Sciences Dean's Leadership Council, President for the Gamma Beta Phi National Honors Society, President of the National Society of Collegiate Scholars, Academic Excellence Chair/House Manager/Leadership and Activities Chair of Kappa Delta Sorority, Senator for the Associated Student of Colorado State University, President's Leadership Program (PLP), a student in Key Academic/Key Plus Community, and a mentor for the Campus Corps Program.
 Jessica was awarded the Lucille and Charles Terrell Memorial Scholarship for her academic excellence and leadership at CSU, among other accolades.
 At the age of 7, Jessica's dream was to become a teacher, first discovered after she found herself teaching her stuffed animals.
 This upcoming year, Jessica will be teaching at Windsor High School and is very excited to make an impact in students' lives through teaching them lifelong skills.
 Her ultimate dream is to earn her Masters in Educational Leadership, her Ph.D., and teach at the collegiate level.
 Professor Dawn Mallette has served as Jessica's inspiration while at CSU, and she hopes to give back what was given to her.